-Data Protection – Alumni Information
+Data Protection – Alumni and Supporters Information

 This statement explains how the College (“we” and “our”) handles and uses data we collect about our alumni and our past, current and potential supporters (“you” and “your”).
 In broad terms, we use your data to keep in touch with you as alumni (and life-long members of the College) and supporters, in order to keep you appraised of our activities and developments, to provide services to you, and to identify ways in which you can support us, through donations and/or other forms of financial and non-financial support.

 How your data is used by the College